2025 Ohio Education

 Source: National Assessment of Educational Progress, Data Explorer.
 Note: The NAEP trend charts display scaled scores.
 Scores are reported on a scale of 0 and 500, with the score needed to reach proficient displayed for reference.

-Ohio’s NAEP Scores over Time: Eighth Grade Ohio’s eighth grade reading scores were largely flat in reading until the significant decline in 2022.
-Eighth grade math scores increased from 2003 to 2013 but have declined since then.
+Ohio’s NAEP Scores over Time: Eighth Grade Ohio’s eighth grade reading scores were largely flat until the significant decline in 2022 and 2024.
+Eighth grade math scores fell sharply in 2022 and recovered slightly in 2024.

 Ohio student achievement national exams Ohio’s NAEP scores over time eighth grade reading chart